PURPOSE OF TOOL

 o Bar charts summarising income statement and Balance Sheet projections

-o Gross Profit margin by revenue stream in table and bar-chart format
+o Gross Profit margin by product in table and bar-chart format

 – Discounted cash flow valuation using the projected cash flow output.